-When it comes to weapons, the David vs Goliath ratio was even way more stunning.
+When it comes to weapons, the David vs Goliath ratio was an even way more stunning.
 Prior to the outbreak of World War One the Ulster Volunteers had acquired some Thirty-five Thousand German rifles, the Irish Volunteers around One Thousand.

 Not to mention the British military enjoyed all kinds of weapons, such as artillery of all types.

 The Irish undertook an effort to resolve this by acquiring guns and firearms from Germany.
-Sir Roger Casement, an Irishman having a distinguished history, visited Germany via neutral United states.
+Sir Roger Casement, an Irishman having a distinguished history, visited Germany via neutral United States.
 He was to deliver the weapons for the Easter Rising that the IRB had hoped for.

 The weapons on which the rebels had been counting, for even the desolate optimism, hadn’t delivered.
 Were they continue to go on ?

-It is at this point that the unique personas and behaviours turn out to be significant.
+It is at this point that the unique personas and behaviors turn out to be significant.
 We have to check out the men, Irish and British, engaged; as well as at the entire concept of Sinn Fein.

 Sinn Fein is generally translated as ‘ourselves alone’, which is probably the preferred statement in English language of a complex Irish philosophy.
 This means, to begin with and even more importantly, freedom from British govern.
 Consider Irish background was in those times a lot connected on top of current Irish politics, it had an additional interpretation.